-It is said that three sages transformed themselves into three sorry old men to test living beings.
-On their quest, they ran across money, a fox and a rabbit.
-They pleaded for food, the fox and the monkey shared their food but the rabbit had nothing to give so he jumped into the fire and offered himself as food to the older men.
+It is said that three sages transformed themselves into three sorry older men to test living beings.
+They ran across money, a fox, and a rabbit on their quest.
+They pleaded for food; the fox and the monkey shared their food.
+But the rabbit had nothing to give, so he jumped into the fire and offered himself as food to the older men.

-Chang’e was alone in the Moon Palace, the arrival of the Jade rabbit was pleasant for her for now she had someone to keep her company.
-Chang’e grew fond of him and their friendship and told the rabbit about how much she missed Hou Yi, upon hearing this the rabbit wanted to help her go back to Earth.
-He decided to brew a cherubic medicine, unfortunately, he appears to be unsuccessful in doing so.
-Many say that to this day the rabbit can be seen making the medicine during the Mid Autumn festival.
+Chang’e was alone in the Moon Palace.
+The arrival of the Jade rabbit was pleasant for her.
+For now, she had someone to keep her company.
+Chang’e grew fond of him and their friendship and told the rabbit how much she missed Hou Yi.
+The rabbit wanted to help her go back to the earth upon hearing this.
+He decided to brew cherubic medicine.
+Unfortunately, he appears to be unsuccessful in doing so.
+Many say that the rabbit can be seen making the medicine during the Mid Autumn Festival even today.

 Wu Gang Cleaving Sweet Osmanthus Tree

 A woodcutter named Wu Gang, who originally lived on the earth, was sent to the Moon Palace after he had upset the Almighty.
 Wu Gang was driven by greed and was sent there as punishment.
 Once in the Palace, he was told that if he were successful in cutting down the sweet-smelling Osmanthus tree, he would attain magical powers.